vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Future Improvements

+* As soon as the [schema][schema-rfc] feature is available, use it to express the expected trace format.
 * Support for additional trace sources and sinks, probably OpenTelemetry first
 * Profile support
 * Ingest traces from Datadog tracing libraries directly